 Report: unlocking the growth potential in European capital markets

-June 2019 • Unlocking capital markets • by Panagiotis Asimakopoulos & William Wright
+June 2019 • The future of EU capital markets • by Panagiotis Asimakopoulos & William Wright

 This report outlines an ambitious vision of game-changing growth in European capital markets.
 It underlines the wide range in the size and depth of markets across the EU and highlights the potential benefits of deeper capital markets to the European economy in concrete and practical terms.